 We have this longing that God put within us.
 We have this treasure that is sealed by the Holy Spirit when we receive it in earthen vessels.
 Therefore we know we were made for something more.
 Faith is refusing to settle for the illusory satisfaction of treasures that will fade.

-Just as we perceive by faith that God formed the universe by his directive from nothing – the visible from the invisible (Heb.
+Just as we perceive by faith that God formed the universe from nothing – the visible from the invisible (Heb.
 11:3) – so we perceive that God can satisfy the longing in our hearts that has yet to be fulfilled (and will not be fulfilled) by any visible thing.

 Our longing is the pleasure of God to fulfill, and He will fulfill it.
 Faith is believing that God is faithful to accomplish His purpose for us and in us.